 Apple slinky machine

 The company that used to organise apple slinky fundraisers in Australia doesn’t exist anymore – but this is such a great option that it would be worth finding a way to still run an apple slinky fundraiser.
-Organising it yourself does add a bit of extra time, but it could be a simple as drafting up a simple form and getting families to pay upfront, that way you would have the funds ready to go and purchase the machines and then keep any profits for your school or child care centre.
-A store like Spotlight often sells slinky machines for around $12 which you could then sell on for $20.
+Organising it yourself does add a bit of extra time, but it could be a simple as drafting up a simple form and getting families to pay upfront, that way you would have the funds ready to go and purchase the machines and then keep any profits for your school or child care center.
+You can buy these online for around $15 – $20 and then sell them for a profit of your choosing.
 Otherwise, with a little bit more research, you may be able to find a wholesaler who would sell them to you for your fundraiser.

 A great way to get kids eating more apples and possibly a few other fruit and veg.
 My kids are not fans of raw beetroot but pop one through the slinky machine and they crunch away happily!